 Great parenting is not out of reach, it’s not even that difficult — it takes one key element to lift it from mediocre to great.
-It requires you to be aware, or rephrased as parent consciously.
+It just requires you to be aware, or as it’s commonly now know, to parent consciously.

 Every day is simply a progression of tiny moments that are all strung together over the course of 24 hours.
 If you feel overwhelmed, angry, resentful, or even plain exhausted, it helps to remember that the most important part of your day is right now.